The life story of Majesty King Mohammed VI

 Already exposed to difficult assignments since his early age, His Majesty, King Mohammed VI was frequently charged by his dad, with essential missions to Heads of State siblings and companions, and had gone to national, Arab, Islamic, African and worldwide gatherings:

-- At the age of four, he went with his dad amid the official visit to the United States of America, which occurred on 9th and 10th of February 1967.
+- At the age of four, he went with his dad amid the official visit to the United States of America, which occurred on the 9th and 10th of February 1967.

-- On April sixth, 1974, the first official assignment was given as a representative of King HASSAN II at the religious prayer held at the Notre Dame de Paris Cathedral, in the memory of the French President, Georges Pompidou.
+- On April sixth, 1974, the first official assignment was given as a representative of King Hassan II at the religious prayer held at the Notre Dame de Paris Cathedral, in the memory of the French President, Georges Pompidou.
 He likewise spoke to his dad at the burial service of the Emperor of Japan HiroHito 1989.

 - Visiting numerous African nations, from 23rd-30th of July 1980, to hand over private messages of his dad, to these presidents: Leopold Sedar Senghor of Senegal, ShehuShagari of Nigeria, Félix Houphouet Boigny of Cote d’ivoire, Ahmadou Ahidjo of Cameroun, Ahmed Sékou Touré of Guinia